metacpan/metacpan-cpan-extracted/distros/A/App-optex/README.md

     % date -Mes
     domingo, 22 de octubre de 2017, 18:00:00 JST

+When the specified module was not found in library path, **optex** ignores the option and stops argument processing immediately.
+Ignored options are passed through to the target command.

 Module is also used with subroutine call.
 Suppose `~/.optex.d/env.pm` module look like: